Diarrhea

 Allergies to foods such as cow’s milk, soy, cereal grains, eggs, and seafood may cause chronic diarrhea.

-Lactose intolerance is a common condition that may cause diarrhea after eating foods or drinking liquids that contain milk or milk products.
+• Lactose intolerance is a condition in which you may have diarrhea after you consume foods or drinks that contain lactose.
+Lactose is a sugar naturally found in milk and milk products.

-Fructose intolerance is a condition that may cause diarrhea after eating foods or drinking liquids that contain fructose, a sugar found in fruits, fruit juices, and honey.
-Fructose is added to many foods and soft drinks as a sweetener called high-fructose corn syrup.
+• Dietary fructose intolerance is a condition in which you may have diarrhea after you consume foods or drinks that contain fructose.
+Fructose is a sugar found in fruits, fruit juices, and honey.
+Fructose is also added to many foods and soft drinks.

 Digestive tract problems